perdata/treap/README.md

 The most interesting benchmark is the performance of insert where a single random key is inserted into a 5k sized map.
-As the example shows, the treap structure does well here as opposed to a regular persistent map (which involves full copying).
+As the example shows, the treap structure does well here as opposed to a regular immutable map (using full copying).
 This benchmark does not take into account the fact that the regular maps are not sorted unlike treaps.

 The intersection benchmark compares the case where two 10k sets with 5k in common being interesected.
-The regular persistent array is about 30% faster but this is still respectable showing for treaps.
+The regular map is about 30% faster but this is still respectable showing for treaps.